 The Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH), federal agencies responsible for health and safety in the workplace, recognize there are no known safe levels of SHS and recommend that exposures be reduced to the lowest possible levels.

 The Surgeon General has said that smoke-free workplace policies are the only way to prevent SHS exposure at work.
-Separating smokers from non-smokers, cleaning the air, and ventilating the building cannot prevent exposure if people still smoke inside the building.
-An extra bonus of workplace smoking restrictions, other than protecting non-smokers, is that they may also encourage smokers to smoke less, or even quit.
+Separating people who smoke from those who don't, cleaning the air, and ventilating the building cannot prevent exposure if people still smoke inside the building.
+An extra bonus of workplace smoking restrictions, other than protecting those who don't smoke, is that they may also encourage people who do to smoke less, or even quit.

 Everyone can be exposed to SHS in public places where smoking is allowed, such as some restaurants, shopping centers, public transportation, parks, and schools.
 The Surgeon General has suggested people choose smoke-free restaurants and businesses, and let owners of businesses that are not smoke-free know that SHS is harmful to your family’s health.

 Public places where children go are a special area of concern.
 Make sure that your children’s daycare centers and schools are smoke-free.